tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 		- Soliders things
 			- Oil, an uncommon spark thrower
 		- Goblin body assassin
-			- A note in sylvan:
+			- A note in sylvan: Some rough goblin translations on the note
-			- Some rough goblin translations on the note
+			- Check in on the mindless, ensure they are supplied for their task
 			-

 ## ACT II